 Will chemo affect my family?

 Cancer isn’t catching.
 You can be close to family and friends.
-Having chemo won’t harm anybody else either.
-Depending on how your body reacts to the drugs, people may not even know you’re getting chemo.
+Getting chemo won’t harm anybody else either.
+Your cancer care team will tell you if there are any special things you need to do at home because of the chemo.

 If you have side effects, your family and friends can do things to help.
 When someone asks, “How can I help?” have a few ideas ready.